BUS4498/BUS4498_Team_Build/templates/BUS4498_SKILL_Template.md

 - [ ] The procedure provides one clear default method.
 - [ ] Required inputs, stop conditions, and exception behavior are explicit.
 - [ ] The output format is usable without additional explanation.
-- [ ] Gotchas capture lessons that were not obvious before testing.
+- [ ] Gotchas or exception rules are grounded in the scenario or policy and do not invent missing rules.
 - [ ] Every supporting-file link opens and is only one level deep.
 - [ ] Unused example links and placeholder text have been removed.
 - [ ] No credentials, personal information, or confidential data are present.